JOIN LOGIN JOIN

 Intranzia Fraye, Dogmata Superior

-Intranzia Fraye, Dogmata SuperiorThe Sororitas got a real attention-grabber, too.
+Intranzia Fraye, Dogmata SuperiorThe Adepta Sororitas got a real attention-grabber, too.
 Intranzia Fraye rolls into battle atop the wonderfully named Throne of Blame, pushing Battle Sisters toward righteous violence while dishing out punishment to enemies and her own faithful alike.

 Intranzia Fraye, Dogmata SuperiorThat’s peak grimdark church-mom energy, and it absolutely fits the vibe of Armageddon, and is the second thone model for Warhammer 40k.